TriumphLLC/Blend4Web/deploy/doc/en/_sources/node_materials.txt

 Vector View (B4W_VECTOR_VIEW)
 -----------------------------

 The node transforms a vector into the camera’s space of coordinates.
-Transformation is necessary because the engine defines most of vectors in the world space of coordinates.
+Transformation is necessary because the engine defines most vectors in the world space of coordinates.
 If normal vector is being transformed by this node it should be used only for effects and not for connecting to the output of the ``Material`` or ``Extended Material`` nodes.

 .. image:: src_images/node_materials/node_materials_vector_view.png
    :align: center